DeustoTech/WHY-suite/README.md

 The daily accumulated values of energy consumption over the month can be represented for each cluster.

+### feats-to-ts.R
+Simple implementation of the [GRATIS method](https://onlinelibrary.wiley.com/doi/abs/10.1002/sam.11461) for generating time series from features.

 ## Not-so-relevant files
+### features-library.R
+Create a visual library of features so that they can be easily understood.

+### plot-lcl.R
+Plot as PDF files the time series analyzed in `get-features.R`.

-### gratis-test.R
+### ts-vs-msts-comparison.R
-Test of the [GRATIS method](https://onlinelibrary.wiley.com/doi/abs/10.1002/sam.11461) for generating time series from features.
+This file is just to compare whether the function `ts` gives the same results as the function `msts`, with one seasonal period being equal to the frequency of `ts`.
+(Spoiler: [yes](https://docs.google.com/spreadsheets/d/1uKM50_3fQVKlFBdOtd9o47aULvEy91RGXDwSKua90qI/edit?usp=sharing)).